Australian

 and toning using local ingerdients.
 Angsana's tropical fruit inspired

-with aromatherapy and herbalist principles, are superb.
+which are combined with aromatherapy and herbalist principles, are

-tomorrow you will be in Kuranda
+superb.
+As tomorrow you will be in Kuranda

 for about two hours, we suggest browsing the hotel's brochure rack